 Another important difference is when you click report on the app, you can see what students redeemed their points for easily.
 Here is one thing you need to know.

 There is one huge point to mention here.
 The last time I checked, parents can not see when students redeem points on Class Dojo.
 It isn’t a deal breaker, but something that you need to disclose to parents from the start.
-If you want parents to be able to see when student redeem points, you can redeem points this way.
-I have done this for years and it works, as long as you disclose to parents what the redeeming points means.
+If you want parents to be able to see when students redeem points, you can redeem points this way.
+I have done this for years and it works, as long as you disclose to parents what the redeeming points mean.

 Inform Your Families

 After the class chooses their rewards and we have points set up and after we make a signup section, I send my parents’ information with the information they need to know about redeeming points using Class Dojo.
 I break down the rules, like needing socks on my feet and being able to tie laces to wear no shoes.
 Then, I also share the point breakdown menu.
 I also share the important info that parents can’t see when students redeem points, so do not be alarmed if they can’t.

 Most parents tell me they keep this parent information letter on a fridge or door to refer to as the year passes.
 They also tell me that their students learn the rewards and values very quickly.
 Occasionally, I will have a parent who doesn’t read the information sent home and they get a little confused.
 We can easily clear that up.

 When Can My Students Redeem Class Dojo Points?

 I allow my students to redeem their class dojo points each morning before 8 am.
 If their bus is late, I let them redeem them when they arrive at school.
 If they come in a few hours late to school, I do not since they will most likely not get their full reward with part of the day gone.
 Many teachers only allow students to redeem class dojo points once a week.
 Do what works for your learners in your classroom.